eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 If you like to contribute to Cyclone DDS, please refer to [Appendix I Contributing to Eclipse Cyclone DDS](#appendix-i-contributing-to-eclipse-cyclone-dds).

-### 1.3 Installation from package for Linux and macOS
+### 1.3 Installation with product installer for Linux and macOS

 TBD.